koebe1/studioMK/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-  STUDIO MK is a creative design studio owned by Miriam König located Regensburg, Germany.
+  STUDIO MK is a creative design studio owned by Miriam König located Leipzig, Germany.
   <br/>
   To present her work as well as additional creative endeavors I got to build the new website for STUDIO MK.